mariecreel/lolibrary-api-proxy/README.md

 ### `POST /filters/import`

 Accepts a JSON payload as input and inserts values into the connected database.
+This endpoint requires bearer token authorization (fullfilled by auth0 auth server).

 ## TODO